One of China's historic treaty ports, this fast-growing city is both a hub of international commerce and tourism thanks to its superb coastal location

 Things to do

-Kept at Bay
+Kept at bay

 Qing Ao Bay to the east of Nan Ao Island is a huge, moon-shaped body of water lined with a soft-sand beach that stretches for more than 2km.
-Sheltered by casuarina trees and encircled by eye-catching pavilions, the bay is the site of resorts and leisure facilities (for sailboarding, boating and golfing among others) and the city’s only saltwater swimming pool.
+Sheltered by casuarina trees and encircled by eye-catching pavilions, the bay is the site of resorts and leisure facilities (for sailboarding, boating and golfing among other activities) and the city’s only saltwater swimming pool.

 After making it big in Hong Kong and Thailand in the 19th century, homegrown tycoon Chen Ci Hong built many lavish homes for his family, the most palatial of which is in Chenghai City, about an hour from Shantou.
 Though weathered by time, Chen Ci Hong Mansion is still a sight to behold, home to a blend of Chinese and Western architectural styles, elegant furnishings, a labyrinth of staircases, corridors and overhead walkways, and such a vast number of rooms that Chen reputedly employed a servant to do nothing but open and close the house’s hundreds of windows.